 bats and pterosaurs, bird hand and wrist bones are reduced, not enlarged, and

-instead of irreplaceable skin membranes birds catch air with the ultralight but
+instead of irreplaceable skin membranes birds catch, move and ride air with the

 - Flying conveys advantages.
 Flying animals can travel far to find the best living

 conditions at any given time.
 They can fly from danger and can nest out of

 most harm's way.
 And flying may help them find and catch food.
 However,

 - For all three vertebrate groups the development of wings specialized for flight

 meant losing the use of these forelimbs for other tasks.

 Feathers are another obvious adaptation for flight.